Skip to content

 KuboCD is particularly useful when:

-• You want to standardize application deployment workflows across teams and environments, without requiring everyone to master Helm or Kubernetes internals.
+• You want to standardize application deployment workflows across teams and environments without requiring every user to master Helm or Kubernetes internals.

-• You want to encapsulate application configuration and logic into reusable, declarative units (Packages), decoupled from cluster-specific deployment scripts.
+• You want to encapsulate application configuration and logic into reusable, declarative units (Packages) that are decoupled from cluster-specific deployment scripts.

-• You need to simplify access to existing Helm charts for developers, while enforcing consistency and best practices through curated Releases.
+• You need to simplify developer access to existing Helm charts while enforcing consistency and best practices through curated Releases.

-• You want to bootstrap entire environments (including base system components like ingress controllers, operators, etc.) in a fully automated way.
+• You want to bootstrap entire environments—including base system components—in a fully automated manner.

 KuboCD introduces two core concepts that form the foundation of its deployment model:

 • Package: A Package is an OCI-compliant container image that bundles an application descriptor along with one or more Helm charts.
-It serves as the standardized unit of deployment, encapsulating everything needed to describe and install an application.
+It serves as a standardized deployment unit, encapsulating everything needed to describe and install an application.

-• Release A Release is a custom Kubernetes resource that represents the deployment of a specific Package within a Kubernetes cluster.
-It defines how and where the application is deployed, and manages the lifecycle of that deployment.
+• Release: A Release is a Kubernetes Custom Resource (CRD) that represents the deployment of a specific Package within a Kubernetes cluster.
+It defines how and where the application is deployed and manages its lifecycle.

-KuboCD is designed to seamlessly integrate with Flux, enabling a fully automated GitOps workflow.
-While Flux handles the continuous delivery aspect (tracking changes in Git and applying them to the cluster), KuboCD simplifies application packaging and deployment logic, making the overall delivery pipeline more modular, maintainable, and user-friendly.
+KuboCD is designed to integrate seamlessly with Flux, enabling a fully automated GitOps workflow.
+While Flux handles continuous delivery (synchronizing changes from Git to the cluster), KuboCD simplifies application packaging and deployment logic, making the overall delivery pipeline more modular, maintainable, and user-friendly.

 KuboCD is not a replacement for Helm.
-It is quite the opposite.
-It builds on top of Helm’s proven capabilities and leverages the rich ecosystem of existing Helm charts.
+Quite the opposite: it builds upon Helm’s proven capabilities and leverages the rich ecosystem of existing Helm charts.

-By encapsulating Helm charts within standardized Packages and managing them via declarative Releases, KuboCD allows a broader audience (including less Helm-savvy users) to safely and efficiently deploy applications to Kubernetes.
+By encapsulating Helm charts within standardized Packages and managing them via declarative Releases, KuboCD enables a broader audience—including those with less Helm expertise—to safely and efficiently deploy applications to Kubernetes.

 Primary Role Application packaging & deployment abstraction Templating and deploying Kubernetes manifests GitOps continuous delivery